chpc-uofu/workflows-with-snakemake/Exercises/Exercise1/README.md

 A good way to build a workflow like this is to start with a single step and get that working.
 Then add another step, and so on.

+To execute your snakemake, first run "module load snakemake/5.6.0".
+Then, try the commands:
+* snakemake -n
+* snakemake

+Once your workflow runs successfully, try those commands again.